Shimano ME7 Review

 The Shimano ME7 is a uniquely styled, purpose-built shoe for the enduro racing and all-mountain riding market.
 We also found them to be versatile enough for daily use on trail and cross-country rides.

 We were pleasantly surprised by the overall comfort of the ME7.
 We were initially a little concerned that the higher cuff and neoprene gasket around the ankle could potentially lead to unwanted chafing; those worries soon disappeared after hours of comfortable and hot-spot-free riding.
-The unique look and styling of the ME7 is by design, and features like the higher cuff and neoprene gasket add to the comfort of these shoes by adding protection in the ankle area from rock strikes with the added benefit of keeping trail debris out of your shoes.
+The unique look and styling of the ME7 are by design, and features like the higher cuff and neoprene gasket add to the comfort of these shoes by adding protection in the ankle area from rock strikes with the added benefit of keeping trail debris out of your shoes.

 The uppers are constructed primarily of a synthetic leather material that is protected around the toe by a tough rubber rand and around the medial ankle and heel by a rubberized synthetic material.
 The foot feels well protected in these shoes pretty much everywhere, the pinky toe area being the one exception.
 A large mesh/foam panel handles ventilation over the toes, and lots of small holes perforated on the medial and lateral sides of the foot and worked well.
 The ME7 has a wrap style tongue that allows for easy on and off of the shoe and wraps snugly around the foot with no tongue-creep.
 The shoe is tightened around the foot with Shimano's "speed lace" system and "low profile reverse buckle."